unicomputing/distalgo-tools/example/crash/README.md

 2. call super().crash(procs) to crash procs, and call super().recover(procs) to recover

-#a simple example, vrpaxos
+#A simple example, vrpaxos
-    - the vrpaxos.da is exactly the code from distalgo example except each class additionally inherits the sim.Sim class.
+* vrpaxos.da is copied from https://github.com/DistAlgo/distalgo/blob/master/da/examples/vrpaxos/orig.da except that each class additionally inherits sim.Sim.
-    - the tester.da copies everything in main function of the vrpaxos.da to a Test class which also inherits the sim.Sim class and added the statement of crash and recover.
+* tester.da puts the main function of orig.da in a Test class and adds calls to crash and recover.
-    - run tester.da to see the simulation
+* run tester.da to see the simulation